Why, How and Where of Delays in Software Security Patch Management: An Empirical Investigation in the Healthcare Sector: Research Method

 \section{Research Method}

-To understand why and how delays occur in practice, we conducted a longitudinal study with two organisations (Org A and B) involving 21 participants from 8 teams in Australia.\footnote{This study was conducted under the University of Adelaide Human Research Ethics Committee Application Id H-2020-035.
-Abiding by the guidelines, the details of the companies, participants, third-party vendors, and customers have been kept confidential.} In selecting the case organisations, we used a combination of purposive \cite{schwandt1997sage} and convenience \cite{marshall1996sampling} sampling to ensure that our data are representative of the substantive area through which the findings emerge.
+To understand why and how delays occur in practice, we conducted a longitudinal study with two organisations (Org A and B) involving 21 participants from 8 teams in Australia.
+In selecting the case organisations, we used a combination of purposive \cite{schwandt1997sage} and convenience \cite{marshall1996sampling} sampling to ensure that our data are representative of the substantive area through which the findings emerge.
 The demographics of the studied teams are illustrated in Table~\ref{tab:observationdetails}.
 Org A is an Australian state government health services agency that outsourced its \textbf{OS security patching} to Org B, an American multinational corporation.
 Org B was responsible for patching Org A's 1500 servers representing the entire health sector in the state government.
 In addition, the non-security patches were handled by different teams in Org A, which is not included in our analysis.
 Org A consisted of several teams each managing different modules, for example, the teams T1-3 represented the main modules in Org A while the teams T5-6 were central to all other in-house teams overseeing their respective modules.
 The security patch management process was coordinated through bi-weekly patch meetings between the two organisations, attended by key stakeholders representing each team detailed in Table~\ref{tab:observationdetails}.
+Abiding by the human ethics guidelines, the details of the companies, teams and participants have been kept confidential.
 Figure \ref{fig:orgsetup} shows the organisational setup in the studied cases.